measure-infinity/mulan-code/README.md

 ```

 ### Demo
 Please modify you own GPT-4 API key in `query.py`, which is utilized for planning during the generation process.
 We recommend GPT-4 for the planning which is the default model in the code.

+**SD-v1.4**

+Please download the weights of Stable Diffusion v1.4 [here](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4-full-ema.ckpt) and put it into the folder `sd-models`.

 To generate an image with a complex prompt, first `cd scripts`, and then run